mankek/Ant-Colony/README.md

 ```

 This will launch the application on a random port (if you want a specific port specify 'port = ####' inside the console command).

-It will take a few moments for the graph to load.